Charges dismissed against four defendants in golf society dinner trial

 He said that call was made on either February 16 or February 17 2021.

-Taking questions later from Defence Counsel Michael McDowell, who represented Mr Grealish, it was put to Mr Conlon that the present court case would not have happened had the event been organised in “two different rooms and with a partition”.
+Taking questions later from Mr McDowell, he put to Mr Conlon that the present court case would not have happened had the event been organised in “two different rooms and with a partition”.

 “The air was circulating from one room to another, so it would be my assertion that yes it was one room,” Mr Conlon had said during questions from Mr McDowell.